Z2gK/sgbus/README.md

 ```

-This list can be cleared using the `clr` option: `python sgbus3.py clr`.
+This list can be cleared using the `clr` option: `python sgbus4.py clr`.

-To display help text, run the script without any argument: `python sgbus3.py`.
+To display help text, run the script with the -h option: `python sgbus4.py -h`.